 Tulips at Dyrham Park

 Each winter, the garden team at Dyrham Park plants thousands of bulbs ready for a spring bloom.

 This is no accident.
-In December, the garden team undertook the mammoth two-week task of planting nearly 18,000 spring bulbs of all kinds.
+In December, the garden team undertook the mammoth task of planting thousands of spring bulbs.

-The planting includes 11,000 carefully-selected tulips bulbs, which should rear their heads in late April and visible until early May.
+The planting included a vast array of carefully-selected tulips bulbs, which usually rear their heads in late April and are visible for a few weeks into May.

 New planting scheme

-In previous years, the tulips have been planted in the borders around the pools but this year will be a key feature of the long borders in the Avenue as well as Sphynx Court and in pots on the West Terrace.
+In previous years, the tulips have been planted in the borders around the pools but have recently been a key feature of the long borders in the Avenue as well as Sphynx Court and in pots on the West Terrace and near the house.
 The pool borders will instead play host to camassias and alliums.